Administration – Association Management Companies

 A: The role of the board is defined in the organization’s bylaws.
-The articles, Legal Duties of Association Board Members, and Defining the Roles of the Board and the CEO outline the roles and responsibilities of the board and the CEO.
+The article, Legal Duties of Association Board Members outlines the roles and responsibilities of the board and the CEO.
 Five Tips for Exceptional Board Performance offers some pointers on how to maintain a high performing board.

 Q: What is the CAN-SPAM Act?

 A: The Act, which went into effect in December 2003, regulates all commercial electronic mail, whether unsolicited or not.
 As defined by the law, commercial electronic mail messages have the "primary purpose" of advertising or promoting a commercial product or service, including content on an Internet web site.
-The Federal Spam Law: New FTC-Proposed Rules Would Cover All Associations is a good overview of what the Act covers.
+New CAN-SPAM Regulations Issued by FTC is a good overview of what the Act covers.
 The Federal Trade Commission issued more rules in May 2008 and A Communicator's Guide to the New CAN-SPAM Rules will give you an understanding of the changes.
 Tough, New Anti-Spam Law Coming to Canada examines implications for U.S. based associations and marketers that are active in Canada.

 Q: Are the dues deductible for members of 501 (c) (6) organizations who conduct lobbying activities?

-A. Federal laws mandate that organizations may not deduct lobbying expenses as part of their business expenses.
+A: Federal laws mandate that organizations may not deduct lobbying expenses as part of their business expenses.
 The organization is also obligated to either notify the members of the nondeductible portion of the dues, or pay a proxy tax.
-The article, Legal Brief: Association responsibilities regarding lobbying expenditures and Perfect Storm: The Fast-Changing Regulation of Political Activity, give readers an in-depth look at the laws governing dues deductibility, including laws governing other 501(c) organizations.
+The articles, Legal Brief: Association responsibilities regarding lobbying expenditures and Perfect Storm: The Fast-Changing Regulation of Political Activity, give readers an in-depth look at the laws governing dues deductibility, including laws governing other 501(c) organizations.

 Q: How do I communicate a dues increase?

-A: Dues represent about 35 percent of revenue on the average for associations, according to the Operating Ratio Report, 13th Edition.
+A: Dues represent about 37.7 percent of revenue on the average for associations, according to the Operating Ratio Report, 14th edition.
 Dues are generally increased as a result of an increase in costs to provide or add new products and services.
-The articles, The Lowdown on Raising Dues, and The Business of Raising Dues will give some guidance as to how and when to raise dues.
+The article The Lowdown on Raising Dues provides guidance as to how and when to raise dues.

 Q: How often should we communicate with our members?

 A: “How much is too much?” is a question often asked by association marketers.
 Tracking open rates and member response will answer many of those questions.
-Optimize Your E-mail Campaigns and E-Marketing Success for Nonprofits give some timely tips on marketing strategies.
+How Does Your Association's Email Marketing Program Compare? and E-Marketing Success for Nonprofits give some timely tips on marketing strategies.